yejiweji/cart253/Assignments/VariationJam/Casino/README.md

 This bit should attribute any assets or other elements used taken from other sources.
 For example:

 The fish images were sourced from the [Creative Commons image "Georgia Aquarium Fish"](https://search.creativecommons.org/photos/96f6f770-eac1-488c-8abb-16bee7bcc874) by Mike Johnston which is licensed with CC BY 2.0.
 To view a copy of this license, visit https://creativecommons.org/licenses/by/2.0/.

+This Project is using Pippin Barr's p5.js template and the original base file belongs to Pippin Barr.